 Retention of Records

 All reviewed protocols and related materials will remain on file at ORC for three years after the completion of the research.
-The IBC maintains a database of all proposed and active projects and activities involving rDNA and biohazardous materials.
+The IBC maintains a database of all proposed and active projects and activities involving recombinant/synthetic nucleic acid molecules and biohazardous materials.

 Meeting minutes and IBC rosters will remain on file at ORC as a record of the committee’s activities.